twilson63/colonial/README.md

 Make sure you have a recent Ruby and Rubygems installed.

-Check out [ruby-lang.org](http://ruby-lang.org) for more details on getting ruby and rubygems installed.
+Check out [ruby-lang.org](http://ruby-lang.org) for more details on getting Ruby and Rubygems installed.

 ### Step 2 - Fork and Clone the project

-Make sure you have a github account.
+Make sure you have a GitHub account.

 Then select fork from the project repository.